basis-company/sharding.php/README.md

-# Sharded.php - A Sharded Library for PHP
+# Sharding.php - A Sharding Library for PHP

 ## Overview

-Sharded is a php library designed to handle domain data that is split into segments, where each segment represents a collection of entities.
+Sharding is a php library designed to handle domain data that is split into segments, where each segment represents a collection of entities.
 The library provides mechanisms for persisting these segments across distributed storage systems using a bucket-based approach.

 ## Key Concepts